mjordan/islandora_bagger/README.md

 * the scripts are only executed if the Bag was successfully created
 * the scripts are executed in the order they appear in the list
 * all scripts are passed two arguments, 1) the current node ID and 2) the Bag's output directory (or if serialized, the path to the Bag file)
-* you should always include the scripts interpreter (php, python, etc.) and the full path to the script
+* you should always include the script's interpreter (php, python, etc.) and the full path to the script
 * the results of the script are logged, including their exit codes.

 ## To do